(68% Cabernet Sauvignon, 22% Merlot, 10% Petit Verdot)

 Agustin Huneeus Sr. embarked upon his legendary career in the wine industry over four decades ago.
 He founded premier wineries both in California and Chile, and guided others to worldwide acclaim.
 Wines and wineries achieving prominence under Agustin’s hand include Veramonte (Primus) and Concha y Toro of Chile, and Franciscan Oakville Estate, Mount Veeder, Estancia and Quintessa of California.
 He is considered a trail blazer with his Cuvee Sauvage, Napa Valley’s first wild-yeast fermented Chardonnay, and Magnificat, one of Napa Valley’s first Bordeaux style proprietary blends.
 To most vintners, a wine is a Chardonnay, perhaps, or a Zinfandel, or a Merlot.
 To Agustin, a wine is the embodiment of a place.
 Its heritage, its terroir, – its ‘somewhereness’, in his words – matters most.
 Meritage wines, those artful blends that pay tribute to the winemaker rather than to the variety, exemplify the Huneeus principle of “attaching wine to a place.”

-Cabernet Sauvignon, primarily sourced from a collection of Red Mountain’s best vineyards, gives Pirouette the structure and textured richness that has come to characterize this acclaimed growing region.
-A small percentage of old vine Cabernet from Sagemoor Vineyard, planted in 1972, adds complexity.
-Merlot brings juicy richness to the finished wine.
-Malbec from Sonnet Vineyard in the Horse Heaven Hills adds spice.
-Finally, Dionysus Vineyard’s Petit Verdot enhances the wine’s color and contributes to the wine’s layers of intense aromas and flavors.
+Cabernet Sauvignon sourced from a collection of Red Mountain’s best vineyards gives Pirouette the structure and textured richness that has come to characterize this acclaimed growing region.
+Stone Tree Vineyard Merlot, grown on a rocky, south-facing hillside on the Wahluke Slope and managed for low yields, brings concentrated fruit flavors to the wine, notably black cherry.
+Finally, Dionysus Vineyard’s Petit Verdot enhances the Pirouette’s color and builds layers of intense aromas and flavors in the finished wine.

-As with previous vintages, hand-harvested grapes underwent a variety of fermentation techniques to build layers of complexity and richness in the final blend.
-Cabernet Sauvignon was fermented in 400L French oak barrels that were gently rolled throughout fermentation to integrate the oak and dark fruit flavors while developing rich, supple tannins.
-All other varieties were fermented in traditional stainless steel tanks, with select lots enjoying longer skin contact to enhance the wine’s dark color and mid-palate.
+A variety of fermentation techniques were used to enhance the complexity and richness of this Bordeaux-style blend.
+Hand-harvested Cabernet Sauvignon was fermented in large, 400L French oak barrels that were gently rolled to integrate the oak and dark fruit flavors while developing rich, supple tannins.
+The remaining grapes were fermented in traditional stainless-steel tanks, with select lots receiving longer skin contact to enhance the wine’s dark color and mid-palate.
 The finished wine was aged 22 months in French oak barrels (85% new) before bottling, unfiltered and unfined.

 94 points – Robert Parker’s Wine Advocate